-Seattle-area home prices drop again, with 6-month decline among largest ever
+Seattle-area home prices drop again – down 11 percent in last six months

 After six brutal years for buyers, everything is moving in their direction: prices are down, inventory is up, there's less competition and even interest rates have started to tick back down again.

-The cool-down in the King County real-estate market has now reached six months, and the drop in home prices is among the largest on record.
+The cool-down in the King County real-estate market has now reached six months, and the drop in home prices over that span is among the largest on record.

 King County’s median single-family home price fell to $644,000 in November, all the way down from $726,000 in the spring, according to new figures released Thursday by the Northwest Multiple Listing Service.
 Prices are also falling faster here than anywhere else in the country.